Drips Privacy Policy

 The same applies if you contact us via the email address provided on Drips Services.
 In this case, we process the personal data you provide (e.g. your email address and message) on the same legal basis and for the same purposes as outlined above.

 As a rule, we delete the personal data you provided via the contact form or by email once communication has been completed, unless statutory retention obligations apply, the data is required for the establishment, exercise or defense of legal claims, or further inquiries can reasonably be expected.
-The storage period and deletion of your provided data in this regard are further governed by Section 7 of this privacy policy.
+The storage period and deletion of your provided data in this regard are further governed by section 8 of this privacy policy.

 Use of specific Drips Web App functions